scott2000/answerset/doc/lenient_validation.md

 card, so if lenient validation is enabled, these cases will not be marked as errors when checking the answer.
 Instead, they will just be shown in gray.
-Lenient validation is enabled by default, but it can be disabled or customized in the Anki Add-on config page.
+Lenient validation is enabled by default, but it can be disabled or customized in the Anki add-on config page.

 ## Missing Spaces, Periods, and Hyphens

 Since spaces, periods, and hyphens usually aren't important when checking answers, lenient validation will not show the answer as incorrect when they are missing.
-In the Anki Add-on config page, you can customize which characters are allowed to be missing like this.
+In the Anki add-on config page, you can customize which characters are allowed to be missing like this.

 For example, if you type "We cooperated" for `We co-operated.`, it shows: